-US manufacturing grows for 8th straight month
+American manufacturing is having a moment

 Manufacturing has added nearly 50,000 jobs so far this year.
 That's far better than the 16,000 manufacturing jobs lost last year.
 Job gains have been reported in each month so far this year.

-New jobs numbers come out Friday, but they may not be that good: the ISM index manufacturing employment declined in April compared to March.
+New jobs numbers come out Friday, but they may not be that good: the ISM index for manufacturing employment declined in April compared to March.